-- Thunderstorms organized as either frontal squall lines or mesoscale convective systems (MCSs) most commonly generate floods between Rocky Mountains and the · Flash floods associated with frontal squall lines occur when the frontal boundary is - nearly stationary and the winds, both at the surface and aloft, flow essentially - Individual thunderstorm cells move along the front producing rain over the same location in a process called training, similar to boxcars of a train pass over the same location along the front.
+- Thunderstorms organized as either frontal squall lines or mesoscale convective systems (MCSs) most commonly generate floods between Rocky Mountains and the Appalachian mountains. - Flash floods associated with frontal squall lines occur when the frontal boundary is nearly stationary and the winds, both at the surface and aloft, flow essentially parallel to the front. - Individual thunderstorm cells move along the front producing rain over the same location in a process called training, similar to boxcars of a train pass over the same location along the front.